 Where only insignificant differences exist between the elements of the claim and the infringing product‚ the Doctrine of Equivalents may be utilized to find that an infringement does exist.
 The purpose of the doctrine is to deter infringers who may attempt to make insubstantial changes to avoid the literal language of the claims.

 When a patent infringement does exist‚ the first step in handling the infringement is usually a cease and desist letter from the damaged party to the infringer.
 In some cases the infringer’s agreement to cease production or sale may be sufficient to resolve the matter‚ while at other times the damaged party will demand a monetary payment.
 If the infringer refuses to either cease the infringement or compensate the patent holder‚ patent litigation may become necessary.
 You may see more information about litigation on our intellectual property litigation page.

 If you are involved in a patent infringement or patent litigation matter‚ we highly recommend that you seek the advice of a patent lawyer at your earliest opportunity.
-If you are interested in having our law firm assist you with a patent infringement issue‚ you may contact us anywhere in southern California – San Diego‚ Orange County or Los Angeles.
-We also offer local counsel and pro hac vice services.
+We have offices in San Diego‚ Orange County and Los Angeles.
+If you are interested in having our law firm assist you with a patent infringement issue‚ please contact us.